ContainerSSH/auditlog/README.md

-# ContainerSSH Audit Log Encoder and Decoder Library
+# ContainerSSH Audit Log Encoder and Decoder Library for Go

 This is an encoder and decoder library for the [ContainerSSH Audit Log Format](https://containerssh.github.io/audit/format/) written in Go.
 In order to use it you will need depend on `github.com/containerssh/containerssh-auditlog-go`.